 Anyway, I got sidetracked.
 When you are at the peak of awesomeness through owning an R Nine T, there is only one way to go…more awesome!

 Unfortunately, as you can see from the above graph, BMW R Nine T riders miss the final 1% of awesome through one simple mistake from BMW, that massive diving board at the back of their bikes.
-I’ve seen olympic high diving contests conducted from smaller diving boards than this.
+I’ve seen Olympic high diving contests conducted from smaller diving boards than this.

 The old diving board on the stock BMW R Nine T

 If you are 99% awesome like me and interested in the final 1% of awesome, you need search no further…1% awesome has a name and its name is Daedalus.
 Actually technically, Daedalus is the dude who made his wings out of wax, was vain, flew too close to the sun and fell like a brick out of the sky.
-There is obviously some similarity with the awesomeness in this review, and as a result I recommend people don’t try mount this tidy tail to a plane and fly too close to the sun or it will probably fall out of the sky.
+There is obviously some similarity with the awesomeness in this review, and as a result, I recommend people don’t try to mount this tidy tail to a plane and fly too close to the sun or it will probably fall out of the sky.

 This section is normally reserved for where the writer rambles on about who Daedalus is, how awesome they are…BLAH, BLAH, BLAH…ZZZZZZZZZ.
-Yeah, there is a reason I’m writing this here and not an award winning writer earning millions.
+Yeah, there is a reason I’m writing this here and not an award-winning writer earning millions.
 I’m lazy and selfish so I’ll just give the website About Daedalus

 They also have a nice video where there is a motorcycle and a guy in leathers looking awesome with lots to guitar music playing in the background.
-It also has a person speaking who never actual looks at the camera and pretends to be distracted by talking to someone off camera.
+It also has a person speaking who never actually looks at the camera and pretends to be distracted by talking to someone off camera.
 Maybe there is a picture of Keira Knightly he likes to talk to like I do at home.